Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 3: Mage Breaker

 You ward your weapons with antimagic enchantments.
-When you hit a creature with a weapon attack, it has :d20-disadv: **Disadvantage** on its Constitution saving throw to maintain :apwll-concentration: Concentration.
+When you hit a creature with a weapon attack, it has :d20-disadv: **Disadvantage** on its :d20-save: Constitution saving throw to maintain :spell-concentration: Concentration.

 Also, when you see a creature casting a spell with Verbal, Somatic, or Material components, or attempt to teleport, you can take a Reaction to make one weapon attack or one Unarmed Strike against it.

 ### Level 3: Spellsight

 You have learned to see the arcane potential of others.
-When you mark a creature using *Hunter's Mark*, you instantly learn its spellcasting ability (if it has one) and the highest level spell that it has the ability to cast.
-If it is hidden from divination magic, such as by *Nondetection*, this feature fails.
+When you mark a creature using :spell-level-1: *Hunter's Mark*, you instantly learn its spellcasting ability (if it has one) and the highest level spell that it has the ability to cast.
+If it is hidden from divination magic, such as by :spell-level-3: *Nondetection*, this feature fails.

 ### Level 3: Spellbreaker Magic